 In recent years, athleisure sportswear has gained traction in fashion, thanks to experience-loving millennials and Gen Zers, thirty-something and under, who value multi-purpose design and pleasure over performance.
+The worldwide lockdown has equally contributed to the preponderance of ahtleisure as millions around the world have had to spend time inside.
 Sports practices have followed their same versatile demand.
 Not all are top athletes but working out remains a priority for them.
 Paying on average a staggering $112,000 throughout their entire lifetime, American millennials spend more money on fitness than college tuition.

 Unlike their parent’s generation, they want “quick and easy” training sessions with a solid tribe mentality.